react-native-webview/react-native-webview/docs/Guide.md

 </html>
 ```

-Note: `RNCWebViewBridge.injectedObject()` returns the JSON encoded object passed in to `injectJavaScriptObject`.
+Note: `ReactNativeWebView.injectedObject()` returns the JSON encoded object passed in to `injectedJavaScriptObject`.
 It must be passed to `JSON.parse` before it's properties can be accessed.

 ```jsx
 import React, { Component } from 'react';